 The following steps will help Azure recognize the activation request:

 - Establish the public peering for your ExpressRoute circuit.

 - Perform a DNS lookup and find the IP address of kms.core.windows.net

-- Then do one of the following two items so that the Key Management Service will recognize that the activation request comes from Azure and will honor the request.
+- Then do one of the following three items so that the Key Management Service will recognize that the activation request comes from Azure and will honor the request.